yuan-jiang/yuan-jiang.github.io/about.md

 Personal site for keeping notes, references, and bookmarks.

 ## About me, the person
-One of the typical migrate workers in IT industry since 2008.
+One of the typical IT migrate workers in China since 2008.

 ## About me, the work
 - Skillset